R-Sandor/OCP-Study/OCP17/chapter6/ReadMe.md

 ### Super class constructor
 - Only the immediate superclasses constructor is available with super(); Meaning if the parent class extends a class those constructors that are not overriden in the parent class are not available to the child.

+### instanceOf
+- When instance of is applied to a null it always evaluates to false!!!